Saturday, December 24, 2016

 Onward!

-Special thanks to my friend Tom Green who put a good deal of work into crafting he idea of the Texas Sovereignty Act into this actual piece of legislation.
+Special thanks to my friend Tom Glass who put a good deal of work into helping me in crafting the idea of the Texas Sovereignty Act into this actual piece of legislation.

 Saturday, October 15, 2016